 Tourism opportunities such as the Ballina Marina project will continue to be supported.
-Additional industrial land will be available within the Southern Cross and Russellton Industrial Estates.
+The provision of additional industrial land will be investigated in areas surrounding the Southern Cross and Russellton Industrial Estates, and Ross Lane in Lennox Head.
 Housing choice options within established residential areas will be improved with more low rise medium density development options, such as dual occupancy, becoming available.